 - Change the Field Label to Student Photo.

-- Type jpeg, jpg, png in the Allowed file extensions option.
+- Type jpeg, jpg, and png in the Allowed file extensions option.
 This will restrict users from uploading other image formats.

 - Enter a Maximum File Size value (such as 5MB or 10MB).